viv-dev/notes/kubernetes.md

 Smallest unit of kubernetes.
 It is an abstraction layer over the top of the containerisation platform.
 Multiple containers in theory can run in a pod, but it's best practice to limit it to one container per pod.

-Each pod gets it's own IP address - however they are designed to be 'ephemeral', so if the application inside crashes, Kubernetes will create a new instance of the pod... with a new IP address.
+Each pod gets it's own IP address - however they are designed to be 'ephemeral', so if the application inside crashes, Kubernetes will create a new instance of the pod... with a new IP address (see services for how this is managed when needing to maintain communication between pods).
 Pods live in an internal virtual network.

 ### Service

 A service is a static IP address that is attached to each pod.
 The lifecycle of the service and the pod are not connected, so if the pod dies the service will remain and the new pod can be attached to the same service.
-As such, services are the primary method for exposing communication to a pod, as a service
+As such, services are the primary method for exposing communication to a pod, as a service does maintain a consistent IP address.

 In a cluster, the service will also map pods accross nodes and act as a load balancer, directing a request from one pod to the most suitable pod instance currently running.